 Should I walk away from a property like this?

-Sorry if this is covered elsewhere, I did search but not sure if I used
+Sorry if this is covered elsewhere, I did search but not sure if I used the correct terms.

 Any help that can be given on this would be greatly appreciated.